 Our garden was on the 2015 National Convention tour in the Atlanta, GA area.
 We thank all who attended the National and our garden.
 So many were very complimentary of our garden.
 We appreciate your kind words.
 In preparation for the 2015 National, we moved all of our Ned Roberts' introductions to one area.
 We now have over 100 of his introductions which have clumped nicely and will need dividing in the near future.
 We relocated our Wizard Of Oz bed several years ago, and those daylilies have gone crazy.
 We will be adding additional Oz daylilies as well as more Oz memorabilia.
 Tim Herrington's MAYOR OF MUNCHKINLAND stole the show during the National!

 We started downsizing several years ago and have decreased our daylily numbers by over one thousand daylilies.
 Now we mostly only add daylilies that we will use for hybridizing.
 We plan to continue to downsize but at a slower pace.

 From time to time we are asked about the availability of DISPLAY daylilies.
 These may be daylilies that we have recently added and want to increase before offering for sale.
 They may also be daylilies that are being used for hybridizing or just ones that we really like and want to keep for now.
 Many of our diploid miniatures and Tim Herrington introductions are not available, as David uses these daylilies for hybridizing.

 We try to check our email daily and respond ASAP.
 During the busy spring and summer seasons, we may miss a day checking.
 The best time to reach us by phone is before 8:30 a.m. and after 8:30 p.m. during the spring and summer months.
 We spend as much time as possible working in the garden during these busy months.

-Shipping will resume August 31 for northern gardens first and conclude mid October to southern gardens.
+Shipping will resume the last week of August for northern gardens first and conclude mid October to southern gardens.